Airtable/blocks/README.md

     `field.options.resultConfig === {type: 'singleLineText'}` but each cell value will actually be an array of strings.
--   Before inspecting the `resultConfig` of computed fields, you should first check `field.config.options.isError`.
+-   Before inspecting the `resultConfig` of computed fields, you should first check `field.options.isError`.
 If `isError` is true, there won't be a `resultConfig` (usually as a result of an error in the formula, or if one of the fields the computed field depends on has been deleted).

 ## Blocks testing checklist